anklinuxboy/TicTacToe/Readme.txt

 2. ./tictactoe to play the game from the command line
 3. make clean to remove the binary

+Currently working on the AI version using MiniMax algorithm.
 I plan to implement the graphics version of the game using SFML library.
 But that's for the future.